austnly/js-calc/README.md

     - Negate current displayed value and output to display
 1. % Button
     - Divide current displayed number by 100 before evaluating any operations

+## Issues to address

+[X] Allow decimal place input
+[X] Auto-add 0 to first place when making a new decimal number [X] Prevent more than one decimal point being entered [] Long number overflow/rounding